-EXCHANGE OF CLASSIFIED INFORMATION WITH THIRD STATES AND INTERNATIONAL ORGANISATIONS in accordance with Article 12(2) and sections III and IV and based on a recommendation from the Security Committee.
+II.
+FRAMEWORKS GOVERNING THE EXCHANGE OF CLASSIFIED INFORMATION in accordance with Article 12(2) and Sections III and IV and based on a recommendation from the Security Committee.

-- 1. This Annex sets out provisions for implementing Article 12. - II.
-FRAMEWORKS GOVERNING THE EXCHANGE OF CLASSIFIED INFORMATION - 2.
-Where the Council determines that a long-term need exists to exchange classified information, - a security of information agreement shall be concluded, or - an administrative arrangement shall be entered into,
+- 2. Where the Council determines that a long-term need exists to exchange classified information, - a security of information agreement shall be concluded, or - an administrative arrangement shall be entered into,